aprilweilab/grgl/GettingStarted.md

         print(f"Mutation({mutation_id}): ({mutation.position}, {mutation.allele}) has sample count {count}")
 ```

+Note that this isn't a very efficient way to compute the allele counts in Python, for that you would use `matmul()`.

 This code is also in the included Jupyter Notebook in `grgl/jupyter/01.Intro.ipynb`.
 To run that notebook, do the following in
 your `grgl` directory, in the virtual environment:
 ```